syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-control-events.md

 ## PrepareStyle Event

-When a series point is about to be rendered by the chart, it will [PrepareStyle](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Base~Syncfusion.Windows.Forms.Chart.ChartSeries~PrepareStyle_EV.html) event and allow event subscribers to change the style used.
+When a series point is about to be rendered by the chart, it will raise [PrepareStyle](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Base~Syncfusion.Windows.Forms.Chart.ChartSeries~PrepareStyle_EV.html) event and allow event subscribers to change the style used.

 {% tabs %}